 Innings impact - Top wicket taking bowlers like Mutthiah Muralitharan (Sri Lanka), Wasim Akram (Pakistan), Waqar Younis (Pakistan), Shaun Pollock (South Africa), Anil Kumble (India) and Javagal Srinath (India) have a lower bowling average while bowling in the 2nd innings as compared to the 1st innings.
 From a bowler's perspective, lower the bowling average, the better the bowler.
 This result indicates that bowlers could be under more pressure while bowling in the 1st innings or the batsmen are under lesser pressure as contended earlier and hence are difficult to get out.
-In either case, a wicket taken in the 1st innings can be presumed to be more valuable as compared to a wicket taken in the 2nd innings.
-When number of wickets is divided by innings average wickets the resulting ratio will be able to give a weight to the wickets taken in the particular innings.
+In either case, a wicket taken in the 1st innings.
+When number of wickets is divided by innings average wickets the resulting ratio will able to give a weight to the wickets taken in the particular innings.
 Innings average wickets is calculated as average number of wickets taken by bowlers in 1st or 2nd innings over all the matches played during that period.
 Even if a situation reverses, this variable will automatically adjust the weights accordingly.

 Strike rate impact - A bowler who takes 2 wickets in 5 overs should be rated better for his performance as compared to a bowler who takes 2 wickets in 10 overs.
 To capture this feature, we include strike rate of the bowlers.
 Like the bowling average, strike rate for bowlers also is better when it is lower.
-Hence, the number of wickets taken plus one is divided by strike rate.
+Hence, the paper divides the number of wickets taken plus one by strike rate.
 An addition of one is to avoid a zero score to bowlers who bowled exceptionally well but went wicketless.

 Pitch impact - Pitches in the subcontinent are considered to be a graveyard for pace bowlers.
 In ODIs it usually assists batsmen over bowlers.
 Whereas, in other parts of the world like England, Australia, New Zealand and South Africa, pitches are found to be more bowler friendly.
 As a result, a wicket on subcontinental pitches should earn more points.
 However, at times subcontinental pitches also can assist the bowlers.
-To capture this on a match-by-match basis and to give a better score to a bowler who has a lower economy rate in high scoring match, the number of wickets taken plus one, multiplied by total run-rate and divided by economy rate of the bowler is considered here.
+To capture this on a match-by-match basis and to give a better score to a bowler who has a lower economy rate in high scoring match, the paper takes the number of wickets taken plus one, multiplied by total run-rate and divided by economy rate of the bowler.
 This variable will automatically adjust for variations in pitches.

 Opposition impact - If all the bowlers are able to take wickets equally in a single match, then there is little room for differentiation to judge the performance.
 As a result, we need to take in to account how the bowlers fared in comparison to the opponent bowlers.
-To achieve this, wickets plus one is multiplied by opposition team's strike rate and divided by own team's strike rate.
+To achieve this, the paper takes wickets plus one and multiply it by opposition team's strike rate and divide by own team's strike rate.
 This will give a better score to a bowler who has performed better in comparison to the opposition bowlers.